Caraheacock/side-projects-club-chapter/readme.md

 #### Menus

 In Appearance > Menus, you can build menus.
-In the "Menu Settings" section, check "Primary Menu" to load your menu in the main navigation bar, or "Footer Menu" to load your menu in the footer.
+In the "Menu Settings" section, once you have created a menu, check "Primary Menu" to load your menu in the main navigation bar, or "Footer Menu" to load your menu in the footer.

 ---